changeworld/azure-docs.pl-pl/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-develop-variable-assignment.md

 ## <a name="limitations"></a>Ograniczenia

-Nie można użyć update dla przypisania zmiennych.
+Nie można użyć UPDATE do przypisania zmiennych.

 ## <a name="next-steps"></a>Następne kroki